gvwilson/thirdbit/_posts/2014/2014-07-29-sprint-summary.md

   using package managers for lessons
   (see this post from Raniere Silva for more information).
-  Our thanks to everyone who took part, and to everyone who helped organize and run the event&mdash;we look forward to working with you all again soon.
+  Our thanks to everyone who took part, and to everyone who helped organize and run the event–we look forward to working with you all again soon.
 </p>